 - Dip a calligraphy pen or a thin paintbrush into this liquid and use it to write or paint on a sheet of paper.

 2. Germination Experiment for Kids

 Children love getting their hands dirty and learning through hands-on activities.
 Sprouting an avocado seed is a great homeschool or classroom project to teach students about germination.
 The process is simple:

-- Place in a sunny area and wait about six weeks for it to sprout
+- Place it in a sunny area and wait about six weeks for it to sprout.

 3. Traditional Enchilada Sauce

 Dry and grate the pit to make a traditional North Mexican enchilada sauce that tastes really authentic.
 Leave a clean avocado in a cool, dry place for 5-7 days, then grate it into small bits (a food processor really helps).
 Add this to your sauce before baking.
 About 1 1/2 teaspoons should do the trick—any more, and the dish may end up tasting too bitter!

 If drinks are more your thing, blend the raw pit into a smoothie or juice to benefit from all its nutrients and add a wonderful creaminess to the texture.
 Use half a pit for every two-person serving (a whole one serves four).
 My favourite combinations are avocado (fruit and pit), cucumber, and green apple.
 It also tastes good mixed with mango, pineapple, and ginger.